-Gillie Drinkall has been volunteering with CAFOD for seven years, but only recently started writing to her MP about CAFOD campaigns.
-This week, she joined a group of CAFOD supporters visiting parliament, and heard from international development minister Nick Hurd about the impact of our campaigning.
+Gillie Drinkall has been volunteering with CAFOD for nine years.
+About two years ago she started writing to her MP about CAFOD campaigns.
+Back then she joined a group of CAFOD supporters visiting parliament, and heard from Nick Hurd MP about the impact of our campaigning.
 Here she tells us that story.

 Seven hugely enjoyable years later, I now, in addition to the schools volunteering, spend one day a week helping the Campaigns Team at Romero House.
 It was here that, slightly inadvertently, I became an MP Correspondent (MPC).

 Last month Julie Cox from St John Fisher Parish, Rochester, travelled to Cameroon to visit Sr Annette, who shares her deep conviction to live simply, sustainably and in solidarity with the poor.
 Here she shares her experience of “ecological conversion”.

 In 2011, when the livesimply Parish Award Scheme was launched by CAFOD, I heard Fr.
 Sean McDonagh SSC speak passionately about the integrity of Creation and the impacts of climate change.
 A seed was sown and I continued to attend subsequent livesimply meetings, learning more about the connection between our Christian faith and human-ecology.